 Chinese Medicine sees the body as a system, not a sum of isolated parts.
 A "pattern" is when the system's harmony is disrupted, leading to symptoms or signs that something is wrong (like red eyes here).
 It is similar to the concept of disease in Western Medicine but not quite: a Western disease can often be explained by several Chinese patterns and vice-versa.

 A pattern often manifests itself in a combination of symptoms that, at first glance, do not seem necessarily related to each others.
-For instance here red eyes is often associated with irritability, constipation and red face in the pattern “Liver Wind agitating Internally due to Liver Fire”.
+For instance here red eyes is often associated with irritability, constipation and dizziness in the pattern “Liver Wind agitating Internally due to Liver Fire”.
 As you will see below, we have in record two patterns that can cause red eyes.

 Once identified, patterns are treated using medicinal herbs, acupuncture, and other therapies.
 In the case of red eyes we’ve identified five herbal formulas that may help treat patterns behind the symptom.